 Dr. Glenn Peoples graduated in both theology (MTheol) and philosophy (Ph.D.) from the University of Otago (pronounced oh-TAH-go) in New Zealand.
 He writes and speaks on a variety of topics related to God and morality, theological anthropology, religion and society, and other issues.
 He runs the Right Reason blog (www.rightreason.org) and is involved in lay ministry with the Anglican Church in New Zealand.
 Randal Rauser is Professor of Historical Theology in Edmonton, Canada, author/coauthor of ten books, and intrepid blogger at randalrauser.com.

 Graham Moore is a philosophy Ph.D. student at the University of British Columbia and a devout believer of moral realism.
-Lance Hannestad is a student of philosophy and has over 10 years of online debating experience.
+Lance Hannestad is a software engineer, who has enjoyed debating and discussing and thinking about philosophy as a hobby for the past decade.
+His main interests are philosophy of religion and metaethics.

 The Conditional Premiss of the Moral Argument